buffstop/PepCoopMembership/docs/requirements/index.rst

-Handle and approve a membership application
+Handle and Approve a Membership Application
 ===========================================